-There’s more to butt exercises than just your standard squat, deadlift and lunge.
+There are definitely more butt exercises out there than just the standard squat, deadlift and lunge.
 While these exercises are great, they don’t necessarily have the specific goal of shaping your booty as a whole.

 Targeting the upper glutes in your workouts can give you a better shaping effect and give the appearance of a rounder and more lifted butt.

 Exercises which activate the upper glute muscles are great for shaping the butt, and these often involve abduction or lateral movements.
 Incorporating these moves along with a proven favorite like the hip thrust will get you some good shaping results.

 Have you tried any of these exercises for shaping your butt before?
 How do you like them?
 I’d love to hear from you, so please leave me a comment below!